Distract Yourself to Quit Smoking!

 This is confused and patronising.
 Who says stopping smoking boosts the effects of caffeine?
-How much are you supposed to limit it?
+By how much are you supposed to limit it?
 It sounds like another sacrifice.

 Tip 12.
 Notice Bad Moods.

 It would be difficult not to notice bad moods.
-And now, for Tip 12, you are supposed to distract yourself some more.
+And now, for Tip 12, you’re supposed to distract yourself some more.
 At this rate you’re going to end up in very distracted state!